-Counter Current and Co-current Mass Transfer Operation
+Counter Current and Co-current Mass Transfer Operations

 Mass transfer processes that involve two fluid streams are frequently carried out continuously by passing the fluid streams either in a counter-current or a co-current fashion in a column device.